robsyc/MB-VAE-DTI/README.md

 **Download the complete data folder** including all datasets and pre-trained models:
    - Link: TBA (coming soon)
-   - This provides everything needed to immediately start experimenting with the models.
+   - This provides everything needed to immediately start experimenting with the models
+   - Alternatively, you can consult the notebooks to generate the data & run the experiments yourself

 **Note:** This project is currently in development, with the processing section implemented and training/validation components in progress.